GfSE/SAF-Specification/developing-saf/concept/concepts.md

 1..* [System Function](#System-Function) SFNallocatedToLET 1 [Logical SOI](#Logical-SOI)

 Specifies the fact that a System Function is assigned to a Logical SOI.
-Note, that this can be derived from Function usages of System Functions allocated to Logical Constituents in System Contexts.
+Note: This fact may be derived from Function Usages of System Functions allocated to Logical Constituents in System Contexts.
 ## SFNboundedByNFR
 1 [System Function](#System-Function) SFNboundedByNFR 0..* [Non-functional Requirement](#Non-functional-Requirement)